 In the words of Dr Patricia Gokhale, CEO, NLC, Dahanu, "A.T.E.
-Solar's steam-based cooking solution reduced wood consumption notably and provided smoke-free environment to the cooking staff without reshuffling of food serving timings.
+Solar's steam-based cooking solution reduced wood consumption notably and provided smoke-free environment to the cooking without staff reshuffling of food serving timings.
 It has improved the hygiene level during cooking.
-It reduced has drudgery, manual effort, time, and energy required during the cooking process." 📀 a quarterly magazine on concentrated solar heat
+It has reduced drudgery, effort, manual time, and energy required during the cooking process."

+a quarterly magazine on concentrated solar heat